 The Federal Trade Commission sued a marketing company earlier this week for fabricating glowing reviews of a weight loss product.
-In the process, the agency brought attention to an increasingly vexing problem for both consumers and freelancers — fake and conflicted reviews.
+In the process, the agency brought attention to an increasingly vexing problem for both consumers and freelancers — fake reviews.

 “Fake reviews are a huge problem because many of us have an unabashed faith in the Internet,” says Jack Gillis, executive director of the Consumer Federation of America.
 “We can easily fall victim to people with ulterior motives.